 - 33 New SAT Writing & Language or 600 Old SAT Writing Or 26 ACT Writing

-What are the Requirements to Participate in the Honors LLC?
+What are the Requirements to Participate in the Honors Living Learning Community?

-To foster student success in the Honors LLC, members are expected to actively participate in the Honors-LLC programs and events throughout the year.
+To foster student success in the Honors Living Learning Community, members are expected to actively participate in the Honors Living Learning Community programs and events throughout the year.

-Honors LLC students will be enrolled in common sections of an Honors interdisciplinary studies course that meets core curriculum requirements.
+Honors Living Learning Community students will be enrolled in common sections of an Honors interdisciplinary studies course that meets core curriculum requirements.

 Is there a fee for the community?

-Yes, Honors LLC members are required to pay a $20 special interest housing fee each semester to fund specialized community programming.
+Yes, Honors Living Learning Community members are required to pay a $20 special interest housing fee each semester to fund specialized community programming.

 How do I enroll in the Honors Living-Learning Community?